 Jennifer teaches in undergraduate, MBA, and executive programs in the areas of leadership, organizational culture, and strategic human resources management.
-She has coauthored three books; A Life in Balance: Finding Meaning in a Chaotic World, The Great Workplace: How to Build It, How to Keep It, and Why It Matters and No Excuses: How You Can Turn Any Workplace Into A Great One.
-Her many research interests include the importance of values and stories to organizational culture, and psychological shifts in employee contact.
+She has coauthored three books; A Life in Balance: Finding Meaning in a Chaotic World, The Great Workplace: How to Build It, How to Keep It, and Why It Matters, and No Excuses: How You Can Turn Any Workplace Into A Great One.
+Her many research interests include the importance of values and stories to organizational culture, and shifts in the employee psychological contract.

-Jennifer is also a Research Fellow and an Adjunct Consultant at Great Place to Work® Institute.
+Jennifer is a former Senior Consultant with Great Place to Work® Institute, leading the advisory practice and helping senior leaders align their organizational culture with its strategy to become a great place to work.
 A former Senior Consultant with the Institute, she led the Advisory Practice, helping senior leaders align their organization’s culture with its strategy and aligning efforts to be a great workplace.
 Jennifer has experience working in diverse industries such as biotechnology, information technology, manufacturing, professional services, healthcare, and energy.